Try these arugula recipes to use more of this healthy leafy green in your cooking! Throw it in salads, on a pizza, in a sandwich, and more.

 Here’s a green salad idea that’s flavorful and versatile: arugula beet salad!
 It features jewel-toned roasted beets with baby arugula, all covered in a zingy citrus vinaigrette.
 Add thin-sliced shallots and toasted walnuts, and it tastes sophisticated with minimal effort.

 Arugula goes well in both green salads and grain salad recipes!
 Here it's combined with whole grain farro, which has a chewy texture similar to barley.
-It's accessorized with tart cherries, crunchy apples, feta cheese, and a tangy vinaigrette.
+It's accessorized with crisp veggies, savory cheese, and a tangy vinaigrette.
 Adding baby arugula adds lovely color, and the dressing lightly wilts it.

 You've seen us use arugula in pizza, pasta, and sandwich recipes: so why not add it to quesadillas, too!
 This quesadilla has a French-style spin, featuring gooey Brie cheese, sauteed mushrooms and wilted arugula.
 Fresh thyme brings an herby pop, and it's drizzled with honey.
 Yum!